AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 - if `x ∉ b` then solve `β` to `∙`.

 We can check and re-check this constraint in whatever way we like.
-In my prototype, I re-check the constraint whenever a meta in `b` gets solved.
-There are more sophisticated ways than this to "wake up" constraints as well.
+In my prototype, I re-check the constraint whenever a meta in `b` gets solved, but there are certainly more sophisticated ways to do this.

 OK, but what about **inferring a meta-headed type**?
 For now, we don't change anything about this: whenever we infer a meta-headed type for a term, we don't insert anything, and just proceed with elaboration, the same way as Agda does.
-The alternative would be insert a telescope applicative, where both the type and the argument are fresh metas.
+The alternative would be insert a telescope application, where both the telescope type and the argument are fresh metas.
 This seems to be significantly more complicated than the case of inserting telescope lambdas: from this we would get unification problems with unknown telescope applications, and we would have to invent appropriately